Date: Wednesday, 19 April 2023 17.00 – 18.00 h. CET, per Zoom

 Thanks to funding from the European Commission through 4 Erasmus+ projects, the Valueable network was born in 2014 and is now operating in 7 countries.

 Many EDSA members are among its promoters and act as training and placement agencies.
-Since the beginning, the network provides its members with a set of tools aimed at facilitating job inclusion.
+Since the beginning, the network has provided its members with tools aimed at facilitating job inclusion.

-Valueable has been recognised as a good practice by the European Commission and by the International Labour Organisation.
-Last November it received the second prize of the Social Entrepreneurship World Competition in Tourism.
+Valueable has been recognised as a good practice by the European Commission and the International Labour Organisation.
+Last November, it received the second prize in the Social Entrepreneurship World Competition in Tourism.

-Paola Vulterini will talk about how this was done and how further EDSA members could join Valueable and find job inclusion opportunities for their associated.
+Paola Vulterini will discuss how this was done and how further EDSA members could join Valueable and find job inclusion opportunities for their association.

 Valueable: A trademark